Low-sampling antibody-antigen modelling tutorial using a local version of HADDOCK3

 What is the rank of the first acceptable of better cluster generated?

-a simple script that extract some cluster statistics for acceptable or better clusters from the caprieval
+directory a simple script that extract some model statistics for acceptable or better models from the caprieval

 steps.